eskopp/AdventOfCode/docs/content/en/2024/1/python.md

 ---

 {{< callout type="info" >}}
-The whole thing could have been done more elegantly via maps.
-However, efficiency and speed are not important here.
-So this is not so important.
-What matters to me here is the legibility and simplicity of the code.
+The entire implementation could have been done more elegantly using maps.
+However, efficiency and speed are not the focus here, so it’s not a priority.
+What truly matters to me is the readability and simplicity of the code.
 {{< /callout >}}

 ## Download